hbctraining/Training-modules/RShiny/lessons/css/css_input_option_reference.md

 Let's briefly start by discussing the five major font families:

-1. `Monospace` - This family is defined as fonts that have a fixed-width to them.
+1. `monospace` - This family is defined as fonts that have a fixed-width to them.
 Things like code are often Monospace and a popular font in this family is Courier New.
-2. `Serif` - This family is characterized by having small strokes that extend beyond the letters.
+2. `serif` - This family is characterized by having small strokes that extend beyond the letters.
 Times New Roman is an example of a font in this family.
-3. `Sans Serif` - Since "sans" means "without", this family is characterized by not having the small strokes that extend beyond the letters.
+3. `sans-serif` - Since "sans" means "without", this family is characterized by not having the small strokes that extend beyond the letters.
 Arial is an example of a font in this family.

 The image below can help detail the difference between a serif font and a sans serif font:

 <p align="center"><img src="../../img/CSS_serif_sans_serif.png" width="1000"></p>

-4. `Cursive` - This family of fonts are supposed to imitate handwriting.
+4. `cursive` - This family of fonts are supposed to imitate handwriting.
 Comic Sans MS is an example of a font in this family.
-5. `Fanstay` - This family is characterized by being more decorative or whimsical.
+5. `fanstay` - This family is characterized by being more decorative or whimsical.
 Impact is an example of a font in this family.

 More examples of fonts in each of these generic families can be found [here](https://www.w3.org/Style/Examples/007/fonts.en.html).

 You can use these generic font families in a declaration block like:

 ```
-font-family: Monospace
+font-family: monospace
 ```

 ### Specific Fonts